Hello! I try to keep my bio and conflict of interest statements up-to-date at PLOS.

 Along the way I started doing health research.
 My first foray into perinatal epidemiology was data collection and analysis on home births with the National Perinatal Statistics Unit (published in 1990).

 The photo (left) is the day we officially founded the Collaboration in Oxford in 1993 (and there's that mauve jacket again).

 From 1997 to 2001, I was (part-time) coordinating editor of the Cochrane review group on Consumers and Communication.
 That's the part of the organization responsible for reviews on communication and the relationship between patients and professionals.

 As well as taking up systematic reviewing, I started cartooning - as part of the training workshops I was doing in understanding health research, and as editor of Cochrane News (from issue 3 in 1995 to issue 12 in 1998).
 I recycled a few of them for Statistically Funny in the early days (like this one).

 By 2001, my time as a consumer advocate had wound down.
 My main work became communicating clinical effectiveness information on the internet, first with this website and then this one.

 In 2004, I moved to Germany to work as Head of the Health Information Department at a new national agency, IQWiG (the Institute for Quality and Efficiency in Healthcare).
 You can read about this work in these slides from 2010.

 Statistically Funny is a personal hobby.
-What's on this website reflects my personal views only and is not in any way associated with my day job or any other organization with which I am involved.
-I have a personal website that connects my blogging, activities, and publications.
+What's on this website reflects my personal views only and is not in any way associated with any organization with which I am involved.

 I hope you enjoy Statistically Funny!